-SECTION 9-322 9-319.
+SECTION 9-322.
 PRIORITIES AMONG CONFLICTING SECURITY INTERESTS AND AGRICULTURAL LIENS IN SAME COLLATERAL.

-(a) Except as otherwise provided in this part section, Section 4-210 with respect to a security interest of a collecting bank, and Section 5-118 with respect to a security interest of an issuer or nominated person, priority among conflicting security interests and agricultural liens in the same collateral is determined according to the following rules:

-(1) Conflicting perfected security interests and agricultural liens rank according to priority in time of filing or perfection.
+- (a) Except as otherwise provided in this section, priority among conflicting security interests and agricultural liens in the same collateral is determined according to the following rules: - (1) Conflicting perfected security interests and agricultural liens rank according to priority in time of filing or perfection.
 Priority dates from the earlier of the time a filing covering the collateral is first made or the security interest or agricultural lien is first perfected, if there is no period thereafter when there is neither filing nor perfection.

-(2) A perfected security interest or agricultural lien has priority over a conflicting unperfected security interest or agricultural lien.

-(3) The first security interest or agricultural lien to attach or become effective has priority if conflicting security interests and agricultural liens are unperfected.

-(b) For the purposes subsection (a)(1):

-(1), a date the time of filing or perfection as to a security interest in collateral is also a date the time of filing or perfection as to a security interest in proceeds; and

-(2) the time of filing or perfection as to a security interest in collateral supported by a supporting obligation is also the time of filing or perfection as to a security interest in the supporting obligation.

-(c) Except as otherwise provided in subsection (f), a A security interest in collateral which qualifies for priority over a conflicting security interest under Section 9-327, 9-328, 9-329, 9-330, or 9-331 also has priority over a conflicting security interest in:

-(1) any supporting obligation for the collateral; and

-(2) proceeds of the collateral if:

-(A) the security interest in proceeds is perfected;

-(B) the proceeds are:

-(I) cash proceeds of the collateral; or and

-(II) of the same type as the original collateral; and

-(3) in the case of proceeds that are proceeds of proceeds, all intervening proceeds are either cash proceeds or proceeds of the same type as the collateral.

-(d) Except as otherwise provided in subsection (f) and subject Subject to subsection (e), if a security interest in chattel paper, deposit accounts, negotiable documents, instruments, investment property, or letter-of-credit rights is perfected by a method other than filing, conflicting perfected security interests in and agricultural liens on proceeds of the collateral rank according to priority in time of filing.
+- (2) A perfected security interest or agricultural lien has priority over a conflicting unperfected security interest or agricultural lien. - (3) The first security interest or agricultural lien to attach or become effective has priority if conflicting security interests and agricultural liens are unperfected. - (b) For the purposes subsection (a)(1): - (1) the time of filing or perfection as to a security interest in collateral is also the time of filing or perfection as to a security interest in proceeds; and - (2) the time of filing or perfection as to a security interest in collateral supported by a supporting obligation is also the time of filing or perfection as to a security interest in the supporting obligation. - (c) Except as otherwise provided in subsection (f), a security interest in collateral which qualifies for priority over a conflicting security interest under Section 9-327, 9-328, 9-329, 9-330, or 9-331 also has priority over a conflicting security interest in: - (1) any supporting obligation for the collateral; and - (2) proceeds of the collateral if: - (A) the security interest in proceeds is perfected; - (B) the proceeds are: - (i) cash proceeds; or - (ii) of the same type as the collateral; and - (C) in the case of proceeds that are proceeds of proceeds, all intervening proceeds are cash proceeds, proceeds of the same type as the collateral, or, if the collateral has been or is to be sold or otherwise disposed of, an account relating to the collateral. - (d) Subject to subsection (e) and except as otherwise provided in subsection (f), if a security interest in chattel paper, deposit accounts, negotiable documents, instruments, investment property, or letter-of-credit rights is perfected by a method other than filing, conflicting perfected security interests in proceeds of the collateral rank according to priority in time of filing.

-(e) Subsection (d) applies only if the proceeds of the collateral are not cash proceeds, chattel paper, negotiable documents, instruments, investment property, or letter-of-credit rights.

-(f) Subsections (a) through (e) are subject to Section 4-210 with respect to a security interest of a collecting bank, Section 5-118 with respect to a security interest of an issuer or nominated person, Section 9-110 with respect to a security interest arising under Article 2 or 2A, and the other provisions of this part, including subsection (g).

-(g) If a statute under which an agricultural lien in collateral is created provides that the agricultural lien has priority over a conflicting security interest or agricultural lien in the same collateral, the statute governs priority if the agricultural lien is perfected.
+- (e) Subsection (d) applies only if the proceeds of the collateral are not cash proceeds, chattel paper, negotiable documents, instruments, investment property, or letter-of-credit rights. - (f) Subsections (a) through (e) are subject to: - (1) subsection (g) and the other provisions of this part; - (2) Section 4-210 with respect to a security interest of a collecting bank; - (3) Section 5-118 with respect to a security interest of an issuer or nominated person; and - (4) Section 9-110 with respect to a security interest arising under Article 2 or 2A. - (g) If a statute under which an agricultural lien in collateral is created provides that the agricultural lien has priority over a conflicting security interest or agricultural lien in the same collateral, the statute governs priority if the agricultural lien is perfected.

-SECTION 9-323 9-320.
+SECTION 9-323.
 FUTURE ADVANCES.